michaelarthurcaulfield/fork-on-the-range/fork-this.md

 ------------ CHORUS ------------
 A repo!
 A repo!
 Where the Brave and the Fearless play;
-Where seldom is heard a discouraging word,
+Where seldom is borked a deleterious fork,
 And the sky is not cloudy all day.
 ------------ CHORUS ------------
 ```